 If you're inspired by the artistic side of this project, here are some tricks for making terrain.
 This is for your information only-you won't receive extra points if you go to this length on the heightfield part of the project, and it certainly isn't required.

 Knowing how to use Photoshop is a useful skill as a programmer even if you aren't making pictures.
-The filters and commands are handy for adjusting large amounts of data that happens to be encoded in an image format, like our heightfield.
+The filters and commands are handy for adjusting large amounts of data that happens to be encoded in an image format...like our height-field.
+I now describe two ways that you might approach this project.